pnp/blog/content/post/quickbooks-api-integration-with-power-automate-using-custom.md

 :smiling_face_with_smiling_eyes:

 {{< image alt="SiddharthVaghasia_25-1628135161760.png" src="images/blog/quickbooks-api-integration-with-power-automate-using-custom/SiddharthVaghasia_25-1628135161760.png" >}}
-Congratulation our custom connector is created successfully, now it\'s time to create a sample flow to use this connector and its methods.
+Congratulation our custom connector is created successfully, now it's time to create a sample flow to use this connector and its methods.
 For sake of simplicity, I am creating a flow with Manual Trigger.